poboisvert/base_etf_alpha/README.md

-# portwine - a clean, elegant portfolio backtester
+## Installation

 ```commandline
 pip install portwine
 ```

 ---
+## TLDR:
-TLDR: The Base ETF and Broad ETF seems to offer steady returns above SPY with limited drawdown.
+#### The Base ETF and Broad ETF seems to offer steady returns above SPY with limited drawdown.
+You will have to rotate the 2 winner ETF each 1-4 months.
 ---

 ##### SimpleSeekingAlphaStrategy (folder examples)